 Kari is actively involved in the community and serves on various boards and committees.
 She serves on the Cheyenne Board of Realtors Public Relations Commission, Cheyenne Chamber of Commerce Women's Round Table, she graduated from Cheyenne Chamber of Commerce Leadership Cheyenne and volunteers at her sons school.
 She holds a Bachelor of Science Degree in Business Administration from the University of Nebraska.

-Kari is a supporter of Black Dog Animal Rescue and loves spending time with her two boys and high-school sweetheart, now husband of 22 years.
+Kari is a supporter of Black Dog Animal Rescue and loves spending time with her two boys and husband (highschool sweetheart).
 When she is not working, you will find Kari, her two dogs (a Puggle and a Labrador) and her family spending time outdoors hiking, biking, hunting, fishing, skiing (snow and water) and camping.